Chart Color Schemes

 An assessment of population growth drivers in Kanimbla - Mooroobool reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Kanimbla - Mooroobool's population is around 10,399 as of November 2025.
-This reflects an increase of 436 people since the 2021 Census, which reported a population of 9,963.
-The change was inferred from the estimated resident population of 10,319 in June 2024 and an additional 59 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,354 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Population growth was primarily driven by overseas migration contributing approximately 58.5% of overall population gains during recent periods.
+Kanimbla - Mooroobool's population is 10,399 as of February 2026, according to AreaSearch's analysis.
+This marks an increase of 436 people from the 2021 Census figure of 9,963, reflecting a growth rate of 4.4%.
+The change is inferred from the estimated resident population of 10,319 in June 2024 and an additional 59 validated new addresses since the Census date.
+This results in a population density ratio of 1,354 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 58.5% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections are applied where utilised.
-Moving forward, demographic trends suggest a population increase just below the median of regional areas nationally, with an expected expansion by 759 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 6.5% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
+However, these state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, using 2022 data for each age cohort.
+Looking ahead, demographic trends suggest a population increase just below the median of regional areas nationally by 2041, with an expected expansion of 759 persons, reflecting a total gain of 6.5% over the 17 years based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population